Korey Smith: Bristol City

 Smith signed a three-year deal with Bristol City on 27 June 2014 for an undisclosed fee.
 He scored his first goals for Bristol City when he scored twice in a 3–1 Football League Trophy win against Cheltenham Town on 8 October 2014.
 He helped Bristol City to a Football League Trophy and League One double in his first season with the club.
 Smith started 38 times the following season, as Bristol City finished 18th, meaning they avoided relegation straight back to League One.
 Smith underwent ankle surgery in April, returning to full training on 5 September 2016.

 On 20 December 2017, Smith scored a last minute winner as Bristol City upset Premier League side Manchester United 2–1 in the EFL Cup quarter-finals at Ashton Gate.

 Smith left Bristol City on 9 August 2020 after spending six years with the club.

 Swansea City

 On 14 August 2020, Smith joined Swansea City on a two-year contract.
 It was confirmed that Smith would leave the club upon the expiration of his contract at the end of the 2021–22 season.

 Derby County

 On 16 July 2022, Smith dropped down to League One to join newly relegated Derby County on a two-year contract.
+Smith would make 48 appearances for Derby County during the 2022–23 season, 40 these in the league, he was ultised as a midfielder as well as a right-back under Paul Warne.

+Smith scored his first goal in nearly six years on 29 July 2023 in a 2023–24 pre-season friendly for Derby against Premier League side Sheffield United, tapping in from close range after a Nathaniel Mendez-Laing cross, Derby would go on to lose the game 3-1.
+Smith scored his first goal for Derby in a competitive fixture during the 2023–24 season, scoring the first goal in a 3–1 League One victory at Blackpool on 3 October 2023, he also played a part in the other two Derby goals that night.
+Smith made 37 appearances for Derby during the season, to go alongside his goal against Blackpool as Derby managed to secure automatic promotion by finishing runners-up in League One.

+On 18 May 2024, it was announced that Smith would leave Derby at the end of his contract on 30 June 2024, after 85 appearances and one goal over two seasons.

+Cambridge United

+On 17 July 2024, Smith joined Cambridge United on a two-year deal.

 Personal life

-He's married with three kids.
+Korey is married to Hattie Bourn with whom he shares three children.
 His brother in law is England Rugby player Joe Launchbury (their wives are sisters).